Emran025/shafeea-platform/README.md

     php artisan serve
     ```

-For more detailed instructions, please refer to our [Contributing Guide](CONTRIBUTING.md).
+For more detailed instructions, please refer to our [💖 Contributing Guide](CONTRIBUTING.md).

 ---